graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 }
 ```

-Without `projection` when we will request `author` field its resolver may get `args.authorId` equals to `undefined`.
-In this situation will not provide any data for `Author`.
-It happens if fetching only that fields which listed in the query from database.
-So when client requests `author` field in GraphQL Query he also must request `authorId` explicitly.
-But why client should care it?
-So required additional fields should be requested via `projection` option.
+Without `projection` the resolver would try to populate the `author` field, but `args.authorId` would be `undefined`.
+It would therefore be impossible for the query filter to find matching `authors` and populate the `author` field.
+Normally when a client wants to retrieve the `author` field in a GraphQL Query, it would also need to provide the `authorId` explicitly.
+By using a `projection` we lift that responsility from the client, making querying easier and less cluttered.